Symptoms Of A Bad Fuel Regulator

 Fuel Pressure Regulator

-The moment you turn your key in the ignition, the fuel pump draws out a specific amount of fuel from the gas tank.
+The moment you turn your key in the ignition, the fuel pump draws out a precise amount of fuel from the gas tank.
 It then gets passed through a filter before continuing on in the fuel line toward the injectors.

 Say hello to the fuel pressure regulator.
 This small yet crucial part ensures that the amount of fuel sent via the fuel pump, and how much pressure it has, does not go higher than it should.